Joe Rogan is someone who almost needs no introduction.

 - Battle Ropes

-- Pull-up Bar
+- Pull-Up Bar

 Kickboxing / Muay Thai

-Mastering all eight limbs, Rogan has been known to work the heavy bag, feedback machine, engage a few hearty rounds of pad work, as well as spar.
+Mastering all eight limbs, Joe Rogan has been known to work the heavy bag, feedback machine, engage in a few hearty rounds of pad work, as well as spar.

-A Brazilian Jiu-Jitsu black belt under the famed Jean Jacques Machado (gi) as well as the one and only Eddie Bravo (no-gi), Rogan continues to train every other day to become the most complete fighter he can be.
-Drills, a few rolls, you name it.
+A Brazilian Jiu-Jitsu black belt under the famed Jean Jacques Machado (gi) as well as 10th Planet Founder Eddie Bravo (no-gi), Joe Rogan continues his BJJ training every other day to become the most complete fighter he can be.